doctrine/dbal/en/reference/data-retrieval-and-manipulation.rst

 vendor that are much more maintained (OCI8 for example).

-Doctrine DBAL API builds on top of PDO and integrates native extensions by wrapping them into the PDO API aswell.
+Doctrine DBAL API builds on top of PDO and integrates native extensions by wrapping them into the PDO API as well.
 If you already have an open connection through the ``Doctrine\DBAL\DriverManager::getConnection()`` method you can start using this API for data retrieval easily.